3.3.1 Generate and share something new

 There is no specific target to meet here.
 Just start writing and see where it takes you.
 It might become a story that you want to develop further, and you might carry on working on it.
 It might be something where you write the first paragraph or two and then decide you don’t want to proceed further, and you’d rather try another idea.
 That’s up to you.
-Try to write at least 200 words, up to a maximum of 350 words in a Word document.
+Try to write at least 200 words, up to a maximum of 350 words.

 Something you work on now could become the basis for a longer story later in the course.

-Post the start of the story that you wrote in Part 1 to the forum thread for this activity as a Word document attachment.
+Share the start of the story that you wrote in Part 1 with others.
 It may not be as polished as you would like but getting feedback on your work helps you to improve your writing.
-Your fellow writers will read your work and offer helpful comments.
+Other people will read your work and offer helpful comments.

 Guidelines for your posting